 - Brand, Category, Subcategory Affinity: Groups customers together based on the strength of their relationship with a specific brand, category, or subcategory.

-Product affinity classifies customers into three groups: high, moderate, and some.
+Product affinity classifies customers into five groups: some, medium, medium-high, high, and very high.

 - Churn Propensity: Groups customers together based on where they are in their lifecycle.